plisken1997/aws-certif/solution-architect/doc/NETWORK.md

 * single point of contact to connect VPN architecture
 * operates on public internet
 * good way to manage multiple sites VPN (low cost)

+### Cost model
+* use private IP over public IP address as it utilize the AWS backbone network
+* group EC2 instances into the same AZ and use private IP addresses to save cost /!\ less resilient /!\

+## AWS WAF
+* control http access to the content
+* layer 7 of web firewall
+* example: parse query string parameters
+* allow IP addresses doing request
+* 3 behaviors:
+    * allow all request except the specified
+    * block all request except the specified
+    * count the request that match the properties you specify
+* can filter on:
+    * IP
+    * countries
+    * values in headers, query strings, etc.
+    * lenght of request
+    * SQL injection and XSS

+## Elastic Load Balancer (ELB)
+* can `handle X-forwarded-For` header for tracing the real referer of a request
+* 504 when the app stops responding
+* route request to a target group
+* use sticky sessions to bind a user's session to a specific EC2 instance
+* bound to a specific AZ (???)
+* cross zone load balancing:
+    * need to be enabled
+    * ELB can send traffic to another AZ
+* Path Pattern:
+    * path based routing (eg. micro service context)
+    * direct traffic to differents ec2 instances (eventually accross AZ) based on the URL
+* Application Load Balancer
+    * operate at layer 7 (http & https)
+* Network Load Balancer
+    * operate at layer 4 (TCP traffic)
+    * when extreme performance is needed
+* Classic Load Balancer (legacy)
+    * application layer
+* ??? check FAQ for quotas and metrics (eg. timeout)

+## Route53

 ---
 [Back](/solution-architect)